OpenAstronomy/openastronomy.github.io/gsoc/index.md

 [Background on GSoC: start here!](./background.html)

-## GSoC/Open Astronomy 2018
+## GSoC/Open Astronomy 2019

 OpenAstronomy is an umbrella organisation which collects project ideas from any of its members.
-OpenAstronomy was a GSOC mentoring organisation in 2016 and 2017 and is participating again in 2018.
+OpenAstronomy was a GSOC mentoring organisation since 2016 and it's applying to participate in 2019.

-Student applications to OpenAstronomy projects follows the same rules as the [Python Software Foundation] and the [GSoC Student Guide], our guide to a good application is the [OpenAstronomy Student Guide].
+Student applications to OpenAstronomy projects follows the same rules as the [Python Software Foundation] and the [GSoC Student Guide], we have [also our own guide to a good application for OpenAstronomy][OpenAstronomy Student Guide].

 All the student blogs are collected in the [OpenAstronomy Universe] site.